 - If the fist seizure occurred symptomatically or provoked, the driver’s license is returned after three months without seizures.

-- If there is a second seizure or if epilepsy has been diagnosed, the driver’s license is returned after a year without seizures (independently of the therapy course or the therapy type).
+- If there is a second seizure, or if epilepsy has been diagnosed, the driver’s license is returned after a year without seizures (independently of the therapy course or the therapy type).

 - If persisting epileptic seizures occur, the driver’s license is not returned as long as a significant risk for further seizures is present.

-Commercial drivers with a truck driver’s license and/or for person transportation usually experience a definite withdrawal of their driver’s license.
+Commercial drivers with a truck driver’s license and/or for person transportation usually undergo a definite withdrawal of their driver’s license.
 If necessary, the person affected must change his/her job.
 If it can be proven that there was no seizure within five years without anti-epileptic treatment, the driver’s license can be returned.